NoobDev1996/Bookstore-Program/README.md

 1. Clone the repository to your local machine
 2. Ensure you have Python installed(version 3 or above)
-3. Install the required dependencies by running to follow command in your terminal or command prompt.
+3. Install the required dependencies by running the following command in your terminal or command prompt.

 **pip install sqlite3**